 Rocky Hill War Memorial and Museum

-About Rocky Hill War Memorial
+About Rocky Hill War Memorial and Museum

-Rocky Hill War memorial opened in 1925 as a lasting tribute to the men and women of Goulburn who served during World War 1.
+Rocky Hill War Memorial opened in 1925 as a lasting tribute to the men and women of Goulburn who served during World War 1.

-Sponsored by the community and designed by renowned local architects, E C Manfred and Sons, the memorial tower is constructed of concrete and clad in local stones – some of which were carried to the site by local residents and returned servicemen as part of ANZAC Day commemorations in 1923.
+Sponsored by the community and designed by renowned local architects, E C Manfred and Sons, the memorial tower is constructed of concrete and clad in local stones – some of which was carried to the site by local residents and returned servicemen as part of ANZAC Day commemorations in 1923.

 Rocky Hill war Memorial is listed on the register of the National Estate.